 He has collaborated with many professional orchestras which include the Esemble Intercontemporain of Paris, Hannover Opera, National Orchestra of Spain, Radiotelevision Orchestra of Spain, Porto Casa da Musica Symphony Orchestra, Netherlands Radio, Orchestra of Valencia, Bilbao Symphony Orchestra, Malaga Philharmonic Orchestra, Orchestra of Extremadura, Juilliard Orchestra, Lucerne Festival Academy Orchestra, Lucerne Festival Alumni, Malaysian Philharmonic Orchestra and the Danish National Symphony Orchestra, among others.
 With these orchestras he has played under the baton of conductors such as Pierre Boulez, Simon Rattle, Riccardo Chailly, Fabio Luisi, Alan Gilbert, Heinz Holliger, Matthias Pintscher, David Robertson, Esa-Pekka Salonen, Peter Eötvös, among others.

 In the field of pedagogy, he has been invited to give courses, masterclasses, and talks in Europe, North America, South America and Asia, including the National University of Singapore’s Yong Siew Toh Conservatory of Music (Singapore), Royal Conservatory of The Hague (Netherlands), Poznan Music Academy (Poland), New Mexico State University (EEUU), University of Antioquia (Colombia), Escola Profissional de Musica of Espinho (Portugal), Escola Superior de Musica do Porto (ESMAE), Conservatorio Superior de Música of Alicante (Spain), Conservatorio Superior de Música of Málaga (Spain), Conservatorio Superior de Música of Palma de Mallorca (Spain), Conservatorio Superior de Música of Granada (Spain), Conservatorio Superior de Música of Jaen (Spain), Conservatorio Superior de Música of Tenerife (Spain), among many others.

 Since the summer of 2015, he is the Director of the Numskull Brass Festival Caudete and the digital platform Orchestral Play Along.
-Ricardo currently splits his time between working as a trombone soloist, composing and giving talks about stage fear.
+Ricardo currently splits his time between working as a trombone soloist, composing and giving talks about several music topics.
 He is a founding member of the group Numskull Duo and since 2015, artist of the brand Antoine Courtois.